Oscoda County Conservation District

 Oscoda Conservation District Board Meetings

-COVID-19 until further notice.
+are conference calls until further notice.

 50 years of Conservation Assistance

 Oscoda Conservation District is celebrating 50 years of conservation in June.
 The founding members Melvin Shantz, Fred Klimmek, Forrest Handrich, Glenn Sharp and Richard Yoder, wrote in the organizing documents that the district was needed “for land use help and guidance.”
 Their initial plan was to provide “on-the-farm technical service.”
 They thought that the “farms should be mapped to show capabilities.”
 Their major emphasis was on “helping the man trying to make a living on the farm.”

 The original resource assessment stated that the purpose of the District was to provide “a uniform and coordinated program in land use, management and planning.”
 They wanted to improve agricultural practices such as “soil testing, fertilizer application and water management”.
 “Drainage is [was] recognized as a problem in the county” at that time.